 - Community Foundation of the Ozarks – Alice Wingo

-Alice stated that they have had some changes recently, Winter Kinne is their new President, they also have a new Vice President of Communications and have bought a new building that they will be moving their office into.
+Alice stated that they have had some changes recently, Winter Kinne is their new President.
+They also have a new Vice President of Communications and have bought a new building that they will be moving into.
 Alice introduced Joe Kammerer who is the Senior Director of Affiliate Engagement.

 -Red Cross – Stacy Burks

-Stacy mentioned that they will be hiring a Disaster Relief Specialist, it will be opening soon for interested candidates.
+Stacy mentioned that they will be hiring a Disaster Preparedness Specialist, it will be opening soon for interested candidates.
 The Springfield office has served as the regional coordinator for the recent severe weather we have had in the region.
 They are continuing to work on building resilience in neighborhoods.
 If you are interested in how you can be engaged in this project, reach out to the local office.

 Member Updates